 The larvae are the "rat tailed" type - see above.
 Larvae can be found from May to November, and adults from April to October.
 Sometimes called the Footballer hoverfly because of its stripy thorax.

 Chrysotoxum arcuatum (above) is frequently found in Scotland, but less common elsewhere.
 The adult flies from May to September, and is most common near woodlands.

 Below is Syrphus ribesii.
 Adult body length is 9 - 13 mm.
 Adults are commonly seen flying from April to October, and is abundant in the U. K. It is found in most habitats, and the adults visit flowers of many types.

 It overwinters as a larva in leaf litter.
-The larva eats aphids.
+The larva is soft grey/brown white and looks a bit like a flattened slug (see the drawing below) and eats aphids.

 Adult males are territorial, and within the territory will display to females and chase off any other males.